bluerobotics/bluerobotics.github.io/brov2/assembly.md

 - 1 x Small (~2 mm) flat head screw driver

-1. Connect the Lumen signal wire to the Pixhawk channel 7 with the yellow wire oriented toward the bottow of the Pixhawk.
+1. Connect the Lumen signal wire to the Pixhawk channel 7 with the yellow wire oriented toward the bottom of the Pixhawk.

 	<img src="/brov2/cad/lumen-signal-grey.png" class="img-responsive" style="max-width:900px" />